williehao/nginx-certbot/README.md

 ## Usage
 ### Before you start with IPV6(or IPV4)
 Please check your environment has already have:
-   1. Domail name EX: www.google.com
+   1. Domain name EX: www.google.com
    2. IPV6 address
    3. 80 Port (for Let's Encrypt chcking your Domain name )
    4. Docker